-AN ORDINANCE OF THE COUNCIL OF THE CITY OF SCOTTSDALE, MARICOPA COUNTY, ARIZONA, FOR THE PURPOSE OF AMENDING THE CITY OF SCOTTSDALE ZONING ORDINANCE (ORDINANCE NO. 455) (PROCESSING OF ARTICLE I. SECTION 1.206.
-DEVELOPMENT APPLICATIONS.)
-AND SECTION 1.305.
-(REVIEW OF APPLICATIONS.), ARTICLE III, SECTION 3.100.
-(DEFINITIONS), ARTICLE V, SECTION 5.2102.
-(PLANNED COMMUNITY - P-C, GENERAL PROVISIONS) AND SECTION 5.2605.
-(PLANNED REGIONAL CENTER - PRC, USE REGULATIONS), ARTICLE VII. - GENERAL PROVISIONS, AND ARTICLE XI - LAND USE TABLES FOR THE PURPOSES OF ADDRESSING RECENT STATE OF ARIZONA LEGISLATION RELATING TO ADAPTIVE REUSE (HB2297) & DEVELOPMENT APPLICATION DETERMINATION (SB1162) AS PROVIDED IN CASE NO 3-TA-2024.
+AN ORDINANCE OF THE COUNCIL OF THE CITY OF SCOTTSDALE, MARICOPA COUNTY, ARIZONA, FOR THE PURPOSE OF AMENDING THE ZONING ORDINANCE OF THE CITY OF SCOTTSDALE (ORDINANCE NO. NAMELY ARTICLE I, SECTION 1.206 (PROCESSING DEVELOPMENT APPLICATIONS) AND SECTION 1.305 (REVIEW OF APPLICATIONS); ARTICLE III, SECTION 3.100 (DEFINITIONS); ARTICLE V. SECTION 5.2102 (PLANNED COMMUNITY - P-C, GENERAL PROVISIONS) AND SECTION 5.2605 (PLANNED REGIONAL CENTER - PRC, USE REGULATIONS); ARTICLE VII (GENERAL PROVISIONS); ARTICLE XI (LAND USE TABLES): AND ANY ASSOCIATED SECTIONS, FOR THE PURPOSE OF ADDRESSING RECENT STATE OF ARIZONA LEGISLATION RELATING TO (HB2297) AND DEVELOPMENT APPLICATION ADAPTIVE REUSE DETERMINATION (SB1162) AS PROVIDED IN CASE NO. 3-TA-2024.

-WHEREAS, the City of Scottsdale wishes to amend the Zoning Ordinance regarding certain provisions of Article I, Section 1.206.
-(Processing of development applications.) and Section 1.305.
-(Review of applications.), Article III, Section 3.100.
-(Definitions), Article V, Section 5.2102.
-(Planned Community - P-C, General Provisions) and Section 5.2605.
-(Planned Regional Center - PRC, Use Regulations), Article VII. - General Provisions, and Article XI - Land Use Tables for the purposes of addressing State of Arizona legislation relating to Adaptive Reuse (HB2297) & Development Application Determination (SB1162); and
+WHEREAS, the City wishes to amend the Zoning Ordinance of the City of Scottsdale, Ordinance No. 455, regarding certain provisions of Article I, Section 1.206 (Processing of development applications) and Section 1.305 (Review of applications), Article III, Section 3.100 (Definitions), Article V, Section 5.2102 (Planned Community - P-C, General Provisions) and Section 5.2605 (Planned Regional Center - PRC, Use Regulations), Article VII (General Provisions), and Article XI (Land Use Tables); and any associated sections, for the purposes of addressing State of Arizona legislation relating to Adaptive Reuse (HB2297) and Development Application Determination (SB1162); and

-WHEREAS, the Arizona Legislature adopted HB2297, codified as Arizona Revised Statutes § 9-462.10.A., with certain requirements that the governing body of a city or town with a population of 150,000 or more adopt zoning code amendments on or before January 1, 2025 to establish objective standards to allow multifamily residential development or adaptive reuse on not more than ten percent (10%) of the total existing commercial, office or mixed-use buildings within its jurisdictional boundaries without requiring a public hearing; and
+WHEREAS, the Arizona Legislature adopted House Bill (HB) 2297, which codified certain statutory provisions, including Arizona Revised Statutes (A.R.S.) § 9-462.10(A), which provides, in part, that the governing body of a city or town with a population of 150,000 or more must establish objective standards, on or before January 1, 2025, to allow "multifamily residential development" or "adaptive reuse", as those terms are defined in the statute, on not more than ten percent (10%) of the total existing commercial, office or mixed-use buildings within its jurisdictional boundaries, subject to certain requirements and limitations; and